 Well, not as slow as the stats would indicate.
 It can keep up with modern traffic most of the time.
 It is not over-endowed with torque so a hill often requires a down shift.
 And anytime the engine is under load at lower revs it sounds like it is “missing”, as in mis-firing.
 But in fact it is just missing two cylinders!
 Very different engine note.
 Overtaking may require a carefully calculated space, as yet not attempted but contemplated – discretion is the better part of valour!

 Getting it off the line is an acquired art.
 The clutch is adapted from a motorcycle clutch, which are usually pretty short travel and limited slip, but hauling a lot more weight.
 To add to the difficulty the clutch pedal needs to be pushed pretty well to the floor to disengage the clutch, which squeezes the pedal between the central hump in the floor (not a transmission tunnel as rear engine rear drive, but for the heating ducts) and the steering column.
+This is only a problem on RHD cars, on LHD the clutch has more free space around it.
 Broad work boots are not a good idea here.
 It takes a second or two for the synchromesh to do its thing before first gear can be silently engaged, and it takes a firm push to get it all the way in, before starting to engage the clutch.

 The bite point is at a sort of “knee point” in the travel and I have to wriggle my foot a little to transition from being able to hold the clutch pedal down and having control over the bite point.
 There is also a little bit of clutch judder and transmission wind up which makes a kangaroo start only too easy.